-- overtime payments - camping allowance - travelling allowances - sewer chokes allowance - vehicle allowances - meal allowances. - (ix) Rostered Day Off means, a non-working day for full-time employees pursuant to an arrangement of ordinary hours under clause 19A, where the employee: - (a) within two weeks, is granted four days off and one additional day off (the "rostered day off"); or - (b) within three weeks, is granted six days off and one additional day off (the "rostered day off"); or - (c) within four weeks, is granted eight days off and one additional day off (the "rostered day off"). - (x) Seven day a week rotating roster system means a work roster system in which the employee is regularly required to work: - (a) ordinary hours on each of the seven calendar days of the week; and - (b) ordinary hours on at least one Saturday and one Sunday in every four, or in the case of a seasonal worker an average of at least twelve Saturdays and twelve Sundays during a twelve-month period; and - (c) on Public Holidays; and - (d) at different agreed commencement times during the roster period (i.e. different shifts)
+- overtime payments - camping allowance - travelling allowances - sewer chokes allowance - vehicle allowances - meal allowances. - (ix) Rostered Day Off means, a non-working day for full-time employees pursuant to an arrangement of ordinary hours under clause 19A, where the employee: - (a) within two weeks, is granted four days off and one additional day off (the "rostered day off"); or - (b) within three weeks, is granted six days off and one additional day off (the "rostered day off"); or - (c) within four weeks, is granted eight days off and one additional day off (the "rostered day off"). - (x) Seven day a week rotating roster system means a work roster system in which the employee is regularly required to work: - (a) ordinary hours on each of the seven calendar days of the week; and provided that where, prior to the commencement of this Award, an employee regularly worked according to a roster system that the employer regarded as a seven day a week rotating roster system, and the employee continues to work according to the same roster system, the roster system shall be deemed to be a seven day a week rotating roster system for that employee.

+- (b) ordinary hours on at least one Saturday and one Sunday in every four, or in the case of a seasonal worker an average of at least twelve Saturdays and twelve Sundays during a twelve-month period; and - (c) on Public Holidays; and - (d) at different agreed commencement times during the roster period (i.e. different shifts)